control

 Bases: BodyItem

-Represents RETURN
+Represents RETURN.

 Source code in src/robot/model/control.py